 A medical alert bracelet is great to have on hand just in case there is an emergency.
-Just press the button, speak to an EMT-certified operator and help arrives.
+Just press the button, speak to an EMT/EMD-certified operator and help arrives.
 Of course, most of the time the medical alert system is sitting quietly, ready at a moment’s notice for when emergency strikes.
 However, how can you make sure that it will be there for you when you most need it?

 Test the button on your medical alert bracelet or pendant once a week.
 First, call the emergency response center from your landline to let them know you’ll be testing.
-When you press the button and get a response, tell the EMT-certified operator that you’re testing the system to make sure everything is working correctly.
+When you press the button and get a response, tell the EMT/EMD-certified operator that you’re testing the system to make sure everything is working correctly.

 No way!
 While some companies who limit or charge a set amount for each push of the button, we’re not among those.
 The price of pressing the button is included in the cost of the system.
 Pressing your medical alert button has minimal impact on the battery life.

 How long do the batteries in my emergency call button last?

 Depending on which system you have, the batteries on the medical alert bracelet and pendant last for up to three years or longer.
 Some pendants have rechargeable batteries that get swapped out monthly.
 If you’re worried about the batteries draining (the medical alert system will warn you, and us, if they’re low), then we will be more than happy to replace them for you at no charge.

-What happens if the power goes out?
+What happens to the battery if the power goes out?

 Where can you take your medical alert bracelet?